 Leeloo doesn’t speak English.
 She communicates through infantile gibberish (“Boom!
 Bada boom!
 Big!
 Bada big boom!”) or abrupt, tantrum-like displays of fleeting emotion.
 Korben (Bruce Willis) treats this, and other naive actions — like her inability to work a camera or independently dry herself off after she gets wet — with patronization.
 Though ostensibly a kick-ass protagonist capable of destroying almost anything, some feel that her ignorance of almost everything detracts from Leeloo’s agency.

 That’s another key aspect of the trope.
 The female’s ignorance allows the male to step into a powerful, teacher role.
 He shows her how to act in a socially acceptable manner and also becomes her guide in romance and sex.
-He doesn’t have any qualifications to take on this role, besides being the first human to whom the “born sexy yesterday” woman has gotten close with.
+He doesn’t have any qualifications to take on this role, besides being the first human to whom the “born sexy yesterday” woman has gotten close.
 That’s enough to make her idolize and fall in love with him.

 As the video explains, this male character’s instruction — which modern feminism sometimes refers to as “mansplaining” — is “rooted in a deep-seated male insecurity around sex and sexuality.”
 It describes:

 “The crux of the trope is a fixation on male superiority.
 A fixation with holding power over an innocent girl.
 But in order to make that socially acceptable, science fiction is employed to put the mind of that girl into a sexualized, adult woman’s body.
 It’s a fantasy based on fear — fear of women who are mens’ equal in sexual experience and romantic history, and fear of losing the intellectual upper hand to women.”

 The Fifth Element is far from the only science fiction film to exhibit this trope, but it may be one of the most egregious examples.
 20 years later, the movie remains a cult favorite, but it could have trouble acquiring a new generation of fans.